coderaiser/putout/docs/the-book-of-ast.md

 So gradually I started admit some logic behind all of this.
 During development of 🐊**Putout** and [@putout/plugin-remove-unused-variables](https://github.com/coderaiser/putout/tree/master/packages/plugin-remove-unused-variables#putoutplugin-remove-unused-variables-), I learned to work with all **AST** nodes.
 I thought I never finish and quit, but suddenly I covered all of them.

 During development of 🎩[**ESCover**](https://github.com/coderaiser/escover#readme) I found out that a lot of nodes can be handled in the similar way, so there is a groups of them.
-Also it was unexpectedly for me that half a dozen nodes (with repeating structures in some of them) are enaugh to make a coverage tool!
+Also it was unexpectedly for me that half a dozen nodes (with repeating structures in some of them) are enough to make a coverage tool!

 With this guide I'm trying to supplement **ESTree** and **Babel** to make things a little bit easier for beginners.
 Have fun 🎈!